Introduction

 If you want to take the subway instead, walk to the Prince Street station and take the R train towards the destination “Bay Ridge-95 St.” Ride for 5 stops and get off at the Whitehall St-South Ferry station.
 Exit the station via Whitehall St & Water Street and walk towards Peter Minuit Plaza.
 Make a right onto Peter Minuit Plaza and make a right onto Battery Bikeway.

-The Battery (also called Battery Park) is a beautiful 25-acre waterfront park at the southern tip of Manhattan.
+Battery Park (also called The Battery) is a beautiful 25-acre waterfront park at the southern tip of Manhattan.
 The park gets its name from the artillery batteries that were stationed there to protect New York City from invasion.
 The park is famous for offering stunning views of the New York Harbor, the Statue of Liberty, and Ellis Island.
 This is also the historic gateway where ferries depart for both of these iconic islands.
 Beyond the ferry terminal, you can explore the park’s sprawling gardens, walk along the waterfront promenade, and discover historic landmarks like Castle Clinton, an old fort that once served as the country’s first immigrant processing center.

 Alternative Attractions